 The economy is forecasted to grow at a faster rate than energy consumption between 2020 and 2050 lowering energy costs as a share of total GDP.
-Price spikes in energy spending in the last two decades are caused by fuel price volatility and the 2008-2009 recession.
-Decarbonizing the economy acts as a hedge against future fuel price volatility by reducing the fraction of energy spending on fossil fuel imports and therefore reducing exposure.
+Price spikes in energy spending in the last two decades were caused by fuel price volatility and the 2008-2009 recession.
+Decarbonizing the economy acts as a hedge against fuel price volatility in the future by reducing the fraction of energy spending on fossil fuel imports and therefore reducing exposure.